What is Agile?

 In 2001, a group of pro software developers got together and brainstormed a method of software development which was distinguishably differently from ‘waterfall’-a conventional methodology characterized by unvarying management practices.
-This group, which included brilliant programmers like Kent Beck, Martin Fowler, Ron Jeffries, Ken Schwaber, and Jeff Sutherland et al framed the Agile Manifesto which documented their collective thoughts on modern software development operations for better outcome.
+This group, which included brilliant programmers like Kent Beck, Martin Fowler, Ron Jeffries, Ken Schwaber, Jeff Sutherland, et al framed the Agile Manifesto, and documented their collective thoughts on modern software development operations for better outcomes.

 Comprising 4 foundational values and 12 key principles, the Agile manifesto paves the way for better software development by providing an objective, transparent and measurable structure that promotes iterative development, team collaboration, and flexibility to change.

 - Customer-centric approach: High customer satisfaction through early and continuous delivery of software

 - Flexibility in operations: Accommodate changing requirements throughout the development process to give customers a competitive advantage